 There’s a film version of this book, featuring Winona Ryder and Angelina Jolie.
 I definitely want to check that out at some point.

-Have you heard of this book?
-Would you consider reading it, or maybe watching the film?
-Are there any memoirs you enjoy reading?
+What do you think of my review of ‘Girl Interrupted’?
+Would you consider reading it, or maybe trying the film?
+Are there any memoirs you’ve enjoyed reading?

 Let me know any thoughts in the comments below 🙂